alibaba/arthas/site/src/site/sphinx/en/quick-start.md

   [2]: 71560 arthas-demo.jar
 ```

-The 'Demo' process is the fourth as shown above, press '2' then 'Enter'.
+The 'Demo' process is the second as shown above, press '2' then 'Enter'.
 Arthas will attach to the target process, and start to output:

 ```bash
 [INFO] Try to attach process 71560